monty23monty/6th-Form-Bridging/Readme.md

 ### How to Use

-1. Visit bridging.leoroberts.co.uk to access the hosted app.
+1. Visit bridging.leoroberts.uk to access the hosted app.
 2. Type a decimal into the decimal field or a binary into the binary field.
 3. The converted number will appear in the other box, you can edit and it will update real time.